 “Day” or “day” shall mean a calendar day and shall include Saturdays, Sundays and holidays.

-“Default Rate” means the lower of (a) the maximum per annum interest rate allowed by law or, (b) a per annum rate equal to the floating interest rate of (i) the three months London Interbank Offered Rate (LIBOR), as published by the Financial Times, for USD to be fixed at a rate valid and established on the first day of each month plus (ii) two percent (2%), calculated on the basis of a 360-day year and the actual number of days elapsed.
+“Default Rate” means the lower of (a) the maximum per annum interest rate allowed by law or, (b) a per annum rate equal to the floating interest rate of (i) the Credit Suisse First Boston prime rate plus (ii) two percent (2%), calculated on the basis of a 360-day year and the actual number of days elapsed.

 “Effective Date” shall have the meaning specified for such term in the Preamble to this Agreement.